omega8cc/boa/docs/UPGRADE.md

 wget -qO- http://files.aegir.cc/BOA.sh.txt | bash
 ```

-To upgrade the system and Aegir Master Instance to the latest version, use:
+To upgrade the system and Ægir Master Instance to the latest version, use:

 ```sh
 screen
 barracuda up-lts
 ```

-To upgrade a selected Aegir Satellite Instance to the latest version, use:
+To upgrade a selected Ægir Satellite Instance to the latest version, use:

 ```sh
 screen
 octopus up-lts o1 force
 ```

-To upgrade *all* Aegir Satellite Instances to the latest version, use:
+To upgrade *all* Ægir Satellite Instances to the latest version, use:

 ```sh
 screen